JustinMurtagh29/MPI_Pipeline/README.md

 Now edit configuration.m to your needs with `nano configuration.m`.
 Save the file by pressing Control+X and then 'Y' for "yes".
 Finally, press enter.

-Finally, start matlab with `matlab -nosplash -nodesktop` and:
+Finally, start MATLAB with `matlab -nosplash -nodesktop`.
+Please make sure you are in the pipline directory when starting MATLAB.
+Then it's time for the kick-off:

 1. Set configuration for pipeline you just edited by running:
 ```
 run configuration.m;